The Alliance for Paired Kidney Donation’s story is one of passion, innovation, hope and life, and it all began in 2000 with Dr. Michael Rees.

 In 2006, together with a dedicated group passionate about paired donation, Dr. Rees founded the non-profit Alliance for Paired Kidney Donation.
 It was one of the first national organizations devoted to kidney paired donation.
 Today, the APKD provides hope and a higher quality of life for kidney patients and their families.

 In 2007, the APKD performed the world’s first non-simultaneous altruistic donor chain.
 Now, donor chains are more common than single swaps that must be completed on the same day.
 Thanks to this breakthrough, more recipients than ever are receiving the life-changing gift of a kidney transplant.

-The Alliance for Paired Kidney Donation was the first to arrange an intercontinental chain, which included matching donors from Greece and Trinidad and Tobago.
-This chain also included ten other recipients from eight U.S. transplant centers.
-By bringing countries together through the Global Kidney Exchange Program, the APKD is addressing both the financial and health struggles associated with kidney disease at home and around the world.
+The Alliance for Paired Kidney Donation was the first to arrange an intercontinental chain.
+By bringing countries together through paired donation, the APKD is addressing both the financial and health struggles associated with kidney disease at home and around the world.

 Join us in This Movement

 Through extensive research and innovative technology, the APKD has helped change the way the world looks at kidney donations, but our work is not done.
 Whether you are a practitioner, kidney patient, donor or a professional in the transplant field, we invite you to partner with us.
 Together we can make a significant difference in the lives of kidney patients around the globe.